Dampening parameter distributional shifts under robust control and gain scheduling: Background

-This parametrization is more convenient for our derivation (compared to the more common observability-type parametrization) because, as expressed by \eqref{eq:Sigma as state covariance}, the controllability-type Gramian is the steady-state covariance of the state.
-Hence, it has a statistical interpretation and can be compared to the covariance of the learning data.
+This parametrization is more convenient for our derivation (compared to the more common observability-type parametrization) because, as expressed by \eqref{eq:Sigma as state covariance}, the controllability-type Gramian can be related to the steady-state covariance of the state.
+Hence, it has a statistical interpretation and can be used in comparison to the learning data when enforcing data consistency.